I’m trying to ignore the meteorologists telling us this will be one of the coldest winters for years.

-A hat under your heat will prevent loss of heat – essentially you want to cover of much of yourself as possible!
+A cap, skullcap or headband worn under your helmet will prevent loss of heat – essentially you want to cover of much of yourself as possible!
 Look for something that covers your ears and if possible, the back of your neck and make sure that it fits under your helmet comfortably.

 Cheap and effective, neck warmers are a really cosy addition to your cycling wardrobe.
 As well as preventing wind from shooting down the back of your jersey, then can also be pulled up to protect your face.